By Robert Verkerk, 2018…

 Kelson rose to fame through his work for the Badminton Library in 1885, and his articles for the Fishing Gazette in the years that followed.
 In 1890, he completed the Salmon Fly, which was published in 1895.

 Evidently, George M. Kelson was involved with the marketing of this item, and very likely, also its design.
 As with the hooks that carried his name, he was a fond and proud user of his ‘own products’, which he considered and promoted as superior.
-It is therefore unthinkable that Kelson didn’t have a sample of The Kelson Cabinet for his own use.
-What makes the latter even more probable, is that many of the items inside this kit provide a direct link to Kelson’s time and preferences.
+Many of the items inside this kit provide a direct link to Kelson’s time and preferences.
 For example, there is a dubbing book which includes many of Kelson’s Standard Colours, including the Crimson Magenta Seal’s fur that was unique to him.
-When you add the handwriting, which is downright similar to Kelson’s hand, you’d make a hard case disproving authenticity.
+When you add the handwriting, which is downright similar to Kelson’s hand, you’d make a hard case disproving authenticity of at least this particular item.

-There are also several other scarce materials that Kelson made specific reference to – Golden Bird of Paradise – which GMK notes was incredibly expensive and is not specified by anyone else -, Nankeen Night Heron, and Amgold.
+There are also several other scarce materials that Kelson made specific reference to – Golden Bird of Paradise – which GMK notes was incredibly expensive and is not specified by anyone else, Nankeen Night Heron, and Amgold.
 In addition, all materials have been prepared for use.
 It is the kind of anal retentiveness that Kelson was known for.
-He had vast amounts of tying materials, and everything was organised to the tiniest detail.
+He owned vast amounts of tying materials, and everything was organised to the tiniest detail.

-Collected and used, it remains today in the exact state is was discovered in, and it is on display exclusively here, on ClassicFlyTying.net.
-A wonderfully legitimate item.
-A valuable, and accurate reference.
+As such, we can only enjoy this collection and take its link to George Kelson as a bonus.
+Collected and used, it remains today in the exact state that we discovered it, and it is on display exclusively here, on ClassicFlyTying.net.
+A wonderfully legitimate item, rellevant in terms of its value as an accurate reference.
 A window into the past, gorgeous and glorious in its own right.

 A Look Inside